 Florence, Italy may just be my favorite city in the world.
-I may be biased since I lived there for a summer – okay, I’m definitely biased – but besides my love for Florence, there are so many people who dream of seeing this city.
-If there’s one thing you can’t miss on that trip, it’s going to one of these places to see the best views of Florence.
+I may be biased since I lived there for a summer – okay, I’m definitely biased.
+But besides my love for Florence, there are so many people who dream of seeing this city.
+I made it my mission on my extended vacation to find the best view in Florence, and if there’s one thing you can’t miss on your bucket list Italy trip, it’s going to one of these places to take in the scenery.

 Actually, there’s a million reasons.

 It is, historically, the cultural capital of Italy and the birthplace of the Renaissance.

 Every corner you turn of its winding streets, every bridge you cross over the Arno, has been walked by the most famous figures of all time – Michelangelo, Dante Alighieri, Lorenzo de Medici.